 Investing in Public Relations can help you a lot in the online restaurant reputation management.
 The reach of media coverage in a credible online newspaper or magazine can significantly impact your customer base.
 However, PR can be expensive and is not feasible for all restaurants.
 You can also engage with Food Bloggers with an excellent online readership.
 Check the Alexa rank of their blogging website and the number of daily visits they get on their blog.

 6. Have a Functional and Updated Website

-Your restaurant’s website plays an important role in online reputation management of restaurants.
+Your restaurant’s website plays a vital role in online reputation management of restaurants.
 A restaurant’s official website is the most authentic source of information.
 You have the full discretion to decide how your website will look like and what goes in it.
-Your website should be in proper place with all the required information like Location, Hours of operation, Menu, Price Range, Wi-fi, Parking etc as it not only represents your firm online but also helps increase the customer base by providing them information about the restaurant.
+Your website should be in proper place with all the required information like Location, Hours of operation, Menu, Price Range, Wi-fi, Parking, etc. as it not only represents your firm online but also helps increase the customer base by providing them information about the restaurant.
 This is the place you can tell your restaurant’s story, and build a connection with your customers.

 Any restaurant whether a chain or independent stands to gain drastically by engaging in a proactive reputation management process.
 Every restaurant should prioritize to respond to the online reputation management problems as they arise to prevent them from becoming more significant problems.
 How you do the online restaurant reputation management is a realistic reflection of the care and hard work you put into your business.